 Put another way, concrete polishing strengthens and beautifies concrete by removing material while concrete coating does the same by adding material on top of the concrete.
 That said, one option might be better than the other depending on the environment and other relevant factors.

 When to Choose Concrete Floor Coatings

-Epoxy concrete floor paint and other coating options offer key advantages when it comes to visual variety, resistance to chemicals, and maintenance concerns.
+Commercial polyurea floor coatings and other coating options offer key advantages when it comes to visual variety, resistance to chemicals, and maintenance concerns.

 Concrete coatings allow you to transform your floor in multiple ways.
 You can choose from a variety of colors, thicknesses, textures and broadcast options, and more.
 So, if customization matters to you, you might lean toward concrete floor coatings.
 Additionally, concrete coatings can offer strong chemical resistance (as well as resistance to UV radiation, moisture, and more), which polished concrete lacks.
 Industrial facilities, kitchens, garages, and other places that handle various chemicals need floors that can withstand these materials on a regular basis, and concrete coatings deliver.
 Lastly, the smooth surface and stain resistance provided by quality concrete coatings make them easy to clean, reducing any business’ maintenance costs.

 Why Polished Concrete Floors?